 The general consensus from the TrustRadius audience is that returning to the workplace should be optional and taken very slowly with an eye towards local conditions.
 If offices reopen, there is still a risk of needing to reclose at any time.
-Instead, many tech companies will maintain current remote work policies through the rest of 2020.
+Instead, many tech companies will maintain current remote work policies through the beginning of 2021.
 This policy gives employees the flexibility necessary to balance their professional and personal obligations.

 Some organizations are taking this opportunity to make current WFH policies a permanent option for their employees.
 Some tech giants, such as Facebook, have already established plans to allow employees to work remotely through the end of 2020.
-Most recently, Twitter’s CEO announced a permanent “work from home” policy for nearly all employees, setting a precedent for other tech companies to follow.
+Twitter’s CEO announced a permanent “work from home” policy for nearly all employees, setting a precedent for other tech companies to follow.

 As companies evaluate return to work strategies, marketing and sales teams are also eyeing how these changes impact their pipeline and sales cycles.
 To assist our community, we provide category-level and product-level intent data for software vendors who want to keep a pulse on the market.
-Right now we’re offering 30 days of free True Intent data to all qualified vendors.
-It’s one of many ways we’re working to help the tech industry overcome the challenges of COVID-19.
-Learn more here.